leobudima/elogii-blog/content/click-collect-buy-online-pick-up-in-store.md

 From a retailer’s perspective, click & collect is more cost-effective than home delivery.

-Since customers pick-up orders themselves, the costs associated with [**reverse logistics**](https://elogii.com/blog/reverse-logistics-how-to-turn-failure-into-opportunity/) are also lower.
+Since customers pick up orders themselves, the costs associated with [**reverse logistics**](https://elogii.com/blog/reverse-logistics-how-to-turn-failure-into-opportunity/) are also lower.

 With fewer stops per route, drivers have to make fewer drop-offs.
-You’ll also need less drivers in the fleet.
+You’ll also need fewer drivers in the fleet.

 That saves you a lot of money on payroll and overhead expenses, but also on fuel, vehicle maintenance, and other [**transportation costs**](https://elogii.com/blog/transportation-costs/).